maca88/datatables.plugins/README.md

 ### dataTables.breeze.entityFilter

 This plugin provide a select box to filter breeze entities.
-This will only work when you bind breeze entites to datatables.
+This will only work when you bind breeze entities to datatables.
 In order to enable this plugin you have to add char 'Y' to the dom (i.e. lfrYtip)

-<b>Default configurations:</b>
+<b>Default configurations :</b>
 ```js
 entityFilter: {
         selectedState: 'default',